Jeffreydne/social-network-api/README.md

 ## Usage

 This website is designed to allow a user to view the users, and user thoughts, in a social network site.
-They can also create a friends list and add reactions to their friends thoughts.
+They can also create a friends list and add reactions to their friend's thoughts.
 Finally, they can perform CRUD functions for each of these areas of the site.